ujicrush/MPC-Course-EPFL/README.md

 # Setting up the environment

 1. install `conda` using the distribution of your choice ([Anaconda](https://www.anaconda.com/download), [miniconda](/docs/getting-started/miniconda/install#windows-installation), [miniforge](https://github.com/conda-forge/miniforge), etc.).
-All should work as long as you have access to the `conda` executable in a fesh terminal.
+All should work as long as you have access to the `conda` executable in a fresh terminal.
 If you don't know what to choose, we recommend miniforge.

 2. Create the environment to use for the semester.